Second Hand Shock

 Second-Hand Shock Impacts a Generation

 I attended a sobering 60th birthday party yesterday evening.
 It was a large room full of aging baby-boomers: the most disappointed generation.
-While everyone seemed to be having a good enough time, there was an unmistakable malaise in the air. … Continue reading
+While everyone seemed to be having a good enough time, there was an unmistakable malaise in the air.
+We baby boomers have had a tough pill or two to swallow.
+Having been born … Continue reading

 Could James Arthur Ray be suffering from Second-Hand Shock?

 James Arthur Ray may very well be paying the price for working with untreated Second-Hand Shock.
-His job, which focused on helping people deal with work-related stress, probably put him at risk to hear lots of trauma content stories over … Continue reading
+His job, which focused on helping people deal with work-related stress, probably put him at risk to hear lots of trauma content stories over time while having to control his empathic response; a perfect storm for contracting Vicarious Trauma. … Continue reading